Whether it’s Chinese, Japanese, Vietnamese or Thai, get your fill of noodles at these amazing restaurants.

 Nestled in the heart of Merrion Street, Noodle House is an absolute favourite among noodle fans.
 Hidden behind the bright, takeaway-esque yellow sign is a restaurant that serves up tasty noodles in a simple, no frills environment.
 Service is quick, so you won’t be waiting long, although there’s just enough time to dance to the pop music playing loudly in the background.

 The freshly made noodles are the star attraction.
 Try them in the noodle soup along with roast duck, pork or shrimp and pork wonton and for the more adventurous, there are more unusual combinations like three ‘roasties’ or tripe.
-For a bargain £5, the portions are a good size and you’ll be leaving with a full belly.
+From a bargain £5, the portions are a good size and you’ll be leaving with a full belly.

 Noodle House, 20 Merrion Street, Leeds, West Yorkshire, LS1 6PQ.